antronerds/r2-training-courses/docs/Methylation_analysis.md

 [**Figure 7-2: Data selection menu with the author name "Roth"**](_static/images/Methylation/fig7-2.jpg)

+![Data selection menu with author name Broad](_static/images/Methylation/fig7-3a.jpg)

+[**Figure 7-3: Data selection menu with the author name "Broad"**](_static/images/Methylation/fig7-3a.jpg)

-**2)** On "Adjustable settings" in Figure 7-4, the user could change the dataset order out of two datasets.
+**2)** In the "Adjustable settings" menu (Figure 7-4), the user could change the dataset order out of two datasets.
 Change the order of the datasets: "Roth" as "1" and "Broad" as "2".
 This setting lets "Roth" as the first dataset compared to "Broad" as the second dataset.
 Click "Submit" button to proceed.

-![Data selection menu with author name Broad](_static/images/Methylation/fig7-3a.jpg)

-[**Figure 7-3: Data selection menu with the author name "Broad"**](_static/images/Methylation/fig7-3a.jpg)